oz-ahmed/ad_monitor/README.md

 ![Project Screenshot](./assets/proj.png)

-You can follow these commands to setup manually:
+You can follow these commands to setup manually :

 1. Setup uv:
     ```